CassiuSRSA/CassiuSRSA/README.md

 - 👋 Hi, I’m @CassiuSRSA a.k.a Sean Brookstein
 - 👀 I’m interested in Gaming(mostly FPS games), training at the gym, spending time with my family and watching movies/series
-- 🌱 I’m currently learning Web Development, check out my most recent node.js project [The Blogger](https://bloggermongodb.onrender.com).
+- 🌱 On a Web Development journey, check out my most recent node.js project [The Blogger](https://bloggermongodb.onrender.com).
 - 💞️ I’m looking to collaborate on projects that will teach me more about development.
 - 📫 How to reach me you can get me on my email s.brookstein@gmail.com